November 16-17, 2018

 My budget is tight.
 Do you offer discounts?

-Please don’t let price deter you from attending the event.
 Redeemer offers scholarships for congregants in special circumstances.
-At this time we’re unable to offer scholarships for people who do not attend Redeemer.
+At this time we’re unable to offer discounts for people who do not attend Redeemer.
+You can also attend for free if you volunteer (see below).
 Please email [email protected] for assistance.

 Who do I contact with a different question?